Confidence intervals for median absolute deviations: Introduction

 \section{Introduction}

 The median absolute deviation is a robust measure of dispersion \citep[MAD, see e.g.][]{hamp-1974,hampel1986robust}.
-Defined as the median of the absolute residuals from the median, the MAD is a suitable scale measure to accompany the median. \cite{hamp-1974} referred to the $\mad$ as the ``median deviation" and it had first received attention even as early as \cite{gauss1816demonstratio}, and later rediscovered by \cite{hampel1968contribution}.
+Defined as the median of the absolute residuals from the median, the MAD is a suitable scale measure to accompany the median. \cite{hamp-1974} referred to the $\mad$ as the ``median deviation" and it had first received attention even as early as \cite{gauss1816demonstratio}, and was later rediscovered by \cite{hampel1968contribution}.
 The MAD is the \textit{most robust} estimator of scale as measured by robustness measures such as the break-down point and gross error sensitivity \citep{hamp-1974}.
 The breakdown point of an estimator is the proportion of contamination that the estimator can handle before providing unreliable results and for the MAD this is equal to 1/2 (the maximum).
-The $\mad$ estimator has what is known as a bounded influence function so that the amount of influence any observational type can exert on the estimator is limited.
-More will be said on the influence function later.
+The $\mad$ has what is known as a bounded influence function so that the amount of influence any observational type can exert on the estimator is limited.
+Therefore, the MAD is very suited to skewed data or data including outliers where, in both cases, the use of the sample standard deviation can be misleading and associated tests unreliable (CITE).

+Despite the fact that the MAD is often reported, it is done so as a point estimate with little or no consideration for uncertainty in estimation.